Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 - Brought up burpsuite to see what is going on in the background and sent the web page for port 17455 for directory /issue/checkByPriority to repeater
 - Found method "POST" was allowed
 - Changed method to "POST" in repeater and found the error code changed to 400
+- Googled sq injection reverse shell and retreived the syntax
 -
 -
 - Text